Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability: Results

 We compare the baseline scenario to a shocked scenario.
 In the shocked scenario, the produced amount of one or more products in a specific country is removed from the model in each time step.
 We denote the amount of a product, $i$, in a country, $c$, after a shock to product $j$ in country $d$ as $X^{ji}_{dc}(t)$, where $t$ denotes the time step.
 The relative loss of a product, $i$, in a country, $c$, after a shock to a product, $j$, in a country, $d$,

-describes the relative reduction of the amount of product $i$ in country $c$, in the shocked scenario with respect to the baseline scenario at time step $t$.
-We omit the time dependence to refer to the relative loss in the last model time step $\tau$, $\mathrm{RL}^{ji}_{dc}=\mathrm{RL}^{ji}_{dc}(\tau)$.

-The quantity $\mathrm{RL}$ captures the combined effect of several shock propagation channels that are depicted in fig.\,\ref{fig:shock}.
+describes the relative reduction of the amount of product $i$ in country $c$, in the shocked scenario with respect to the baseline scenario at iteration $t$.
+We omit the dependence on the iteration $t$ when referring to the relative loss in the last iteration $t_\mathrm{end}$, $\mathrm{RL}^{ji}_{dc}=\mathrm{RL}^{ji}_{dc}(t_\mathrm{end})$.\\ The quantity $\mathrm{RL}$ captures the combined effect of several shock propagation channels.
+We illustrated the different shock propagation channels with a toy example in fig.\,\ref{fig:shock}.
 The direct trade relations of a country comprise only one such channel (fig\,\ref{fig:shock}a)).
 The propagation of shocks on trade networks allows us to capture the effect of trade via third party countries (fig.\,\ref{fig:shock}b)) or a even higher number of intermediaries.
 Our model accounts for two additional shock propagation channels that result from the possibility to convert products into other products.
 Losses of a product, $i$, in a country, $d$, can occur if country $d$, can no longer import a product $j$, that it relies on to locally produce product $i$, (fig.\,\ref{fig:shock}c)).
 In addition, such losses can occur if a trading partner, $c$, lacks an input to produce a product, $i$, and reduces its exports of product $i$ to country $d$ (fig.\,\ref{fig:shock}d)).